 The Sacramento Kings continue to add young talent to their growing roster.

-Serbian star Bogdan Bogdanovic is primed to join the Kings this summer on a three-year, $30 million contract, according to published reports out of Europe.
+Serbian star Bogdan Bogdanovic is primed to join the Kings this summer on a three-year deal, league sources confirmed to NBC Sports California.

 Bogdanovic, 24, is fresh of a European championship with Fenerbahçe of the Turkish super league and a silver medal at the 2016 Olympic Games in Rio.

 The team is restricted from confirming the reports until July 6, when the NBA’s free agent moratorium ends, but there has been a growing optimism over Bogdanovic joining the Kings for some time.